Linear Maximum Margin Classifier for Learning from Uncertain Data: Abstract

 \section{Abstract}

 In this paper, we propose a maximum margin classifier that deals with uncertainty in data input.
-Specifically, we reformulate the SVM framework such that each input training entity is not solely a feature vector representation, but a multi-dimensional Gaussian distribution with given probability density, i.e., with a given mean and covariance matrix.
-The latter expresses the uncertainty.
-We arrive at a convex optimization problem, which is solved in the primal form using a gradient descent approach.
-The resulting classifier, which we name SVM with Gaussian Sample Uncertainty (SVM-GSU), is tested on synthetic data, as well as on the problem of event detection in video using the large-scale TRECVID MED 2014 dataset, and the problem of image classification using the MNIST dataset of handwritten digits.
-Experimental results verify the effectiveness of the proposed classifier.
+More specifically, we reformulate the SVM framework such that each training example can be modeled by a multi-dimensional Gaussian distribution described by its mean vector and its covariance matrix -- the latter modeling the uncertainty.
+We address the classification problem and define a cost function that is the expected value of the classical SVM cost when data samples are drawn from the multi-dimensional Gaussian distributions that form the set of the training examples.
+Our formulation approximates the classical SVM formulation when the training examples are isotropic Gaussians with variance tending to zero.
+We arrive at a convex optimization problem, which we solve efficiently in the primal form using a stochastic gradient descent approach.
+The resulting classifier, which we name SVM with Gaussian Sample Uncertainty (SVM-GSU), is tested on synthetic data and five publicly available and popular datasets; namely, the MNIST, WDBC, DEAP, TV News Channel Commercial Detection, and TRECVID MED datasets.
+Experimental results verify the effectiveness of the proposed method.